mjordan/claw_rest_ingester/README.md

 "IMG_5083.JPG","Alcatraz Island","Taken from Fisherman's Wharf, San Francisco.","CC0"
 ```

-It important that you add your custom fields to the Islandora Repository Item content type before attempting to ingest the nodes.
+You can add your own custom fields as well, as long as the column headers match the machine name of the node fields.
+It important that the fields already exist on the Islandora Repository Item content type before attempting to ingest the nodes.
 If the column heading don't match the machine name of an existing field, Drupal with respond with a `500` HTTP error and will not ingest the node.

 ## Maintainer